Some writers aren’t famous for what they write about, but how their writing voices sing on the page.

 WRITING HAPPILY EVER AFTER

-The truth is readers will likely dislike your writing if you try to please them with perfection anyway.
+The truth is readers will probably dislike your writing if you try to please them with perfection.
 You have your current friends because they enjoy who you are and how you communicate, so don’t try and be someone else on the page.

 Straight up, you don’t need to find your writing voice or spend years honing it.
 You just need to start releasing the imperfect one you already possess.

 That imperfect writing voice will change over time, but that’s true in everyday life as well.
-My mouthpiece today is nothing like the high-pitched voice I had twenty years ago, and that’s a blessed thing.
+My mouthpiece today is nothing like the high-pitched voice I had 30 years ago, and that’s a blessing.

 Now go bark like the beast you’re meant to be.